The Body Under Stress

 The Human Stress Response Was Designed for Short-Term Danger

 The human nervous system is designed to protect us during danger.
-When a threat appears, the body activates a survival response commonly called:
+When a threat appears, the body activates survival responses commonly described as fight, flight, or freeze.

 Fight